Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Results

 To quantify the observed STM contrasts in Figure~\ref{fig:STM}, we calculate the corrugation values of the constant-current contours, i.e. the apparent height difference between green (max) and red (min) parts of the images.
 We find that the symmetric bilayer with no CDW exhibits the smallest corrugation (13 pm), the bilayers in the CDW state have an intermediate corrugation (29 to 39 pm), whereas the monolayer HC structure shows the largest corrugation (51 pm).
 We also calculate the apparent height differences of the green parts of the images themselves, which show the most detectable features of the different CDW blends in the NbSe$_2$ bilayer in comparison to the monolayer HC structure.
 We find that the apparent height differences of the green areas follow the same trend as the corrugations of the constant-current contours: the symmetric bilayer with no CDW exhibits the smallest value (2 pm), the bilayers in a CDW state have intermediate values (4 to 5 pm), and the monolayer HC structure shows the largest value (6 pm).
-These values, at the given tunneling condition, and the identified trends of the apparent height difference provide a theoretical guide for the experimental detection of distinguished CDW blend structures in 2H-NbSe$_2$.
+The identified trends from these apparent height difference values at the given tunneling condition are also transferable to other sets of tunneling parameters, since the corrugation and the contrast (apparent height differences) of constant-current contours follow an exponential decay with the tip-sample distance~\cite{chen2021introduction,PhysRevB.87.024417}.
+Increased current values are expected to result in the experimental differentiation between the CDW stacking configurations using STM equipments with a vertical resolution of better than 10 pm at low bias voltages (see also Appendix~\ref{sec:morestm}).
+This resolution has already been achieved in technology and has also been applied to the study of CDWs~\cite{renner1}, including bulk 2H-NbSe$_2$ \cite{[{}][{; details disclosed via private communication.}]renner2}.
+Therefore, our analysis provides a theoretical guide for the experimental STM detection of distinguished CDW blend structures in 2H-NbSe$_2$, which can be also employed for similar studies of the stacking of other 2D materials.